bensu/basic-om-tut/Basic-Tutorial.md

 first.
 We will use [Figwheel](https://github.com/bhauman/lein-figwheel) to easily get an interactive environment for ClojureScript and Om.
-Figwheel does 2 things:
+Figwheel does two things:

-- It automatically compiles and reloads your ClojureScript and CSS in the browser as soon as you save the file, no need for refresh.
+- It automatically compiles and reloads your ClojureScript and CSS in the browser as soon as you save the file, no need to refresh.
-- It connects the browser to a REPL so you can try things out and manipulate your running app.
+- It connects the browser to a REPL so you can try expressions and manipulate your running app.

 To get started, install [Leiningen](http://leiningen.org).
-Then run the following where you like on the command line:
+Then navigate in a terminal to the directory where you would like the tutorial and run the following command:

 ```
 lein new figwheel om-tut -- --om